Cervest/ds-generative-reflectance-fusion/docs/drafts/dataset.md

 - We aim to predict reflectance values which are physically sound measurement
 - Normalization would entail interband information loss
 - We hence prefer using raw pixel values

+### Appendix
+- Bands : 4-5-1-3 for Landsat and 1-2-3-4 for MODIS + add central wavelength
+- List of acquisition dates